-If you’re eligible for our TruMerit Scholarship – determined by a combination of ACT/SAT score and GPA – or are applying with at least a 27 ACT/1260 SAT and 2.5 GPA, you are automatically admitted to the University when you submit your application, transcript, and verified test scores.
+If you’re eligible for our TruMerit Scholarship – determined by a combination of ACT/SAT score and GPA – or are applying with at least a 27 ACT/1260 SAT and 2.7 GPA, you are automatically admitted to the University when you submit your application, transcript, and verified test scores.
 To determine if you’re eligible, see the TruMerit Scholarship charts or use our Net Price Calculator.
-If you fall outside of the TruMerit Automatic Admission academic parameters, you will benefit from Truman’s holistic review policy.
+If you fall outside the TruMerit Automatic Admission academic parameters, you will benefit from Truman’s holistic review policy.

 - All freshman applications are free to submit!

 - You have the option to apply using our Test-Optional Policy or with a test score.

 - Note: Once you submit your application, you cannot change whether your test score is included or not for admission, but you are always welcome to submit your test score once admitted for additional scholarship consideration.

 - There is no additional application for admission or competitive scholarships.